Why Does God Allow Disability to Happen?

 I don’t like living with chronic illness, pain or suffering.
 I’d take the healing in a minute.
 But I’ve come to the place that God allows suffering for His purpose.
 I’ve learned many life lessons as a special needs mom and as a person with a disability.
 It’s taught me to be patient and to persevere.
 It’s deepened my prayer life.
 And it has given me a deeper compassion for the marginalized in our society which is also the heart of God.

-Being disabled with dystonia has also forced me to accept my limits and not be so self sufficient which in all honesty, I hate.
+Being disabled with dystonia and ulcerative colitis has also forced me to accept my limits and not be so self sufficient which in all honesty, I hate.
 I don’t want to need anybody or ask for help, but when I became incapacitated for a time there wasn’t much choice but to learn to rest in God’s care and provision.

 God can use any and every illness or disability to bring glory to His name.
 At times He may do that through a physical healing but sometimes He works in the situation by giving you the supernatural strength to persevere to keep on going even when you’re struggling with chronic illness or disability.